24/7 Help Line(888) 342-7748

 Buprenorphine is the primary ingredient in Suboxone, and naloxone is added to discourage addicts from dissolving the tablet and injecting it.

-If you are nervous about stopping your drug use because you've tried a number of times, but the withdrawal symptoms were intense and painful, well, then you should understand you are not alone in this.
+If you are nervous about stopping your drug use because you’ve tried a number of times, but the withdrawal symptoms were intense and painful, well, then you should understand you are not alone in this.
 In some cases some of us have even tried to stop, using methadone, but then ended up becoming addicted methadone instead.
 Suboxone was designed for people just like you, and many people use this medication to help them detox from methadone.
-As part of Pat Moore Foundation's Suboxone detox protocol, once the Suboxone treatment is completed clients are under supervision for 48 hours to monitor any PAWS related symptoms.

-Pat Moore Foundation's drug & alcohol detox and alcohol & drug addiction treatment programs are licensed and certified by The State of California.
+Pat Moore Foundation’s drug & alcohol detox and alcohol & drug addiction treatment programs are licensed and certified by The State of California.
 We offer primary residential treatment facility with individual homes on a unique co-ed campus with gender specific treatment.
+Pat Moore Foundation patients have access to opiate and opioid detoxficiation provided by a third party medical corporation that uses suboxone for the detoxification process.

 Call today and get the help you really need.
-888.426.6086.